10 Global Problems and Ways to Address Them

 Executive Master in Management of International Organizations

 Are you ready to elevate your leadership in International Institutions and NGOs?
 If you are a mid- or senior-level professional (minimum of 5 years of experience; 14 years on average), we invite you to seize the opportunity to join the 10th cohort of the Executive Master in Management of International Organizations (EMMIO) at SDA Bocconi School of Management, ranked 6th among EU Business Schools by the Financial Times.
 Why EMMIO?
-Community of change-agents: become part of a prestigious community …
+Community of change-agents: become part of a prestigious community with …

 Read more